fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 ## Summing up

 So there we go – three ways to achieve a “block link” or button.
 But given the compromises they involve, perhaps the question should be – is it worth it?
-And given the tools we currently have available think I lean towards “no”.
+And given the tools we currently have available, I lean towards “no”.

 ## References